-Each candidate for an undergraduate degree must file an Application for Graduation with the Office of the University Registrar for the quarter in which the candidate plans to receive the degree; see http://registrar.ucdavis.edu/graduation.
-The dates for campus filing are published in the Academic Calendar, and the quarterly Registration Guide.
+Each candidate for an undergraduate degree must file an Application for Graduation with the Office of the University Registrar for the quarter in which the candidate plans to receive the degree;

-Applications for PELP may be filed as late as the tenth day of instruction during the quarter for which the student is requesting a leave.
-However, approved applications submitted after the first day of instruction will entitle you to only a partial retraction of fees assessed, which may provide a refund in accordance with the Schedule of Refunds.
+The Planned Educational Leave Program allows any registered student—undergraduate or graduate—to suspend academic work at UC Davis temporarily.
+Undergraduates may take one such leave during their academic career at UC Davis; that leave is limited to one quarter in duration.
+Undergraduates apply for PELP through the Office of the University Registrar's at http://registrar.ucdavis.edu/registration/leavelpelp.cfm.
+Graduate students apply through their departments and professional students apply through their dean's officeApplications for PELP may be filed as late as the tenth day of instruction during the quarter for which the student is requesting a leave.
+However, approved applications submitted after the first day of instruction will entitle you to only a partial retraction of tuition and student fees assessed, which may provide a refund in accordance with the Schedule of Refunds.
 The Schedule of Refunds refers to calendar days beginning with the first day of instruction.
 The effective date for determining a refund of fees is the date the completed and approved PELP Form is returned to the Office of the University Registrar; see the

 An application fee is charged to your account when you enroll in the PELP program.

 While students may receive academic credit at other institutions and transfer this credit to UC Davis (subject to rules concerning transfer credit), participants are reminded that the intent of the program is to "suspend academic work."
 Therefore, students are urged to carefully evaluate the desirability of taking academic work while away from the campus during PELP.
-Students enrolled in PELP are not eligible to enroll in Open Campus (concurrent) courses at the UC Davis campus, or to otherwise earn academic credit at UC Davis during the PELP leave.
+Students enrolled in PELP are not eligible to enroll in Open Campus (Concurrent) courses at the UC Davis campus or to otherwise earn academic credit at UC Davis during the PELP leave.

-To cancel your registration before the first day of instruction or to withdraw from the university on or after the first day of instruction, you must complete a Cancellation/Withdrawal Form and return the form to the Office of the University Registrar.
-If you do not submit a Cancellation/Withdrawal Form, you will be liable for fees according to he Schedule of Refunds; see the Fees, Expenses and Financial Aid.
-The effective date for determining a refund of fees is the date the completed Cancellation/Withdrawal Form is filed with the Office of the University Registrar.
+To cancel your registration before the first day of instruction or to withdraw from the university on or after the first day of instruction but on or before the last day of instruction, undergraduate and graduate students must complete an online Cancellation/Withdrawal Form accessed through the Office of the University Registrar at http://registrar.ucdavis.edu/registration/leave/cancellation-withdrawal.cfm.
+Professional students must see their Registrar or administrative office to cancel or withdrawal.
+If you do not submit a Cancellation/Withdrawal Form, you will be liable for fees according to the Schedule of Refunds; see Fees, Expenses and Financial Aid.
+The effective date for determining a refund of fees is the date the Cancellation/Withdrawal Form is submitted.
 No exceptions will be made to this policy.
-After filing your withdrawal form, you must complete an Exit Interview with Student Accounting; see the Student Accounting website.
+After filing your withdrawal form, you must complete an Exit Interview with Student Accounting; see Student Accounting at http://studentaccounting.ucdavis.edu/.

 If you are receiving financial aid, you must report your change of status immediately, in person or by mail, to the Financial Aid Office.
-If you are receiving veterans benefits, you must also report your withdrawal to the Veterans Affairs Office
+If you are receiving veteran's benefits, you must also report your withdrawal to the Veterans Affairs Office.

 |Page content manager can be reached at Catalog-Comment@ucdavis.edu.|